 I do know that Bethany was in an age of self-awareness which seems to happens around the twelfth or thirteenth year from everything I've read.
 This is the time when a child "becomes an adult" in many religions, cultures and societies.

-I can't imagine that Bethany was under noticeable stress, (we do not hold ther to strict grades or other familial requirements) but I also know that she had a cough prior.
-You will note that she did, though have an upper respiratory infection just prior to her cough.
-(If you read below in this old medical journal from 1694 it basically states that "Habitual Cough" is the cough that remains after the cold that caused the cough has been cured.)
+I can't imagine that Bethany was under noticeable stress, (we do not hold ther to strict grades or other societal or familial requirements) but I also know that she had a cough prior.
+You will note that she did, though have an upper respiratory infection just prior to her daytime, dry cough.
+(If you read below in this old medical journal from 1694 it basically states that "Habitual Cough" is the [dry, daytime] cough that remains after the cold that caused the cough has been cured.)

 I asked if they think it might have to do with the current brush fires and all of the smoke in their area.
 Both moms believed it was due to the stress of having to evacuate or the potential to evacuate due to the impending fires.